Common Crawl: Colossal Clean Crawled Corpus

-Google's version of the Common Crawl is called the Colossal Clean Crawled Corpus, or C4 for short.
+The Colossal Clean Crawled Corpus, or C4 for short was created by Google.
 It was constructed for the training of the T5 language model series in 2019.
-There are some concerns over copyrighted content in the C4.
+As of 2023, there were some concerns over copyrighted content in the C4 as well as racist content.
+A 2024 study found that 45% of the content was explicitly restricted by websites' terms of service to be used for purposes like AI training by for-profit companies.